 Nutmeg spice is usually used in powdered form for flavouring and adds aroma to many dishes.
 Nutmeg has been used in medicine since the 17th century.
 For many centuries, people in the Maluku Islands near Indonesia which is the primary producer, have used nutmeg to reduce painful joint inflammation.
 During ancient times, Roman and Greek civilizations used nutmeg as a type of brain tonic since it does help eliminate stress, fatigue and sharpens up your brain!

 Nutmeg is known for its many healing properties and it may help with insomnia, nausea, dealing with diarrhea and indigestion, constipation, bloating, it may help control cholesterol and blood pressure, may stimulate the cardiovascular system, may help improve concentration, may help treat different skin problems, may help with male infertility, may strengthen the liver by removing toxins and may be effective in preventing and dissolving kidney stones which many gout patients suffer from later in life.
 When your liver and kidney are successfully detoxified, they may perform their function better and support healthy uric acid levels in your body to avoid gout.

 Nutmeg may also used to combat joint pain in gout as well as arthritis for many centuries in ancient Chinese medicine.
 Many gout patients usually apply nutmeg oil to the affected areas for relief.
 Some gout patients claim that regular consumption of nutmeg can relieve joint pain in gout.
 Nutmeg is full of potassium and is high in magnesium, dietary fiber, calcium and iron.

 Does nutmeg hold promise of a future gout cure?

 Some promise is shown by a biotechnology researcher, Dr.Yanti Ph.D at Atma Jaya University in Jakarta, Indonesia who is presently studying how a bioactive compound called macelignan found in nutmeg seed extract for possible use in the treatment of gout.
-You can read more about her story and how she came about studying nutmeg as potential future treatment for gout.
 She believes she can find a cure using nutmeg, hopefully within 5 to 8 years after conducting several studies on animals and then clinical tests on humans.